"The Finest in Barbershop Entertainment"

 by Brian Philbin

-In 1985, I was attending my first International Convention.
-The Ivy League had sung in numerous hospitality rooms throughout the week and on Saturday we took in the performances of every Top Ten Quartet we could find.
+In 1985 & The Ivy League was attending their first International Convention together (first for Bob and I, ever).
+The Ivy League had sung in numerous hospitality rooms throughout the week, made hundreds of contacts for potential shows and on Saturday we, in turn, took in the performances of every Top Ten Quartet we could find, retracing our steps to those same hospitality rooms.

 At about 3:00 AM we'd had about as much entertainment as we were going to get for the evening.
 Sleep deprived though we were, we all felt quite awake and decided this would be the best time to get started on our trip home, so Bob Hartley, Scott Turnbull, Dave Drouillard and myself set out to hit the highway as it were.

-I volunteered, saying "Hey, I'm WIDE awake...
-I'LL drive."
-About 25 minutes into the drive I noted that the lines on the freeway looked kind of like... dreamy marshmallows... and about then I felt the Jeep Cherokee and the camping trailer we were pulling lurch as I quickly then pulled myself out of dreamland and swerved back onto the freeway from the shoulder of the road, which was where I'd inadvertently been heading.
+Feeling confident, I volunteered, saying "Hey, I'm WIDE awake...
+I'LL drive!" and proceeded to take the wheel of the Jeep Cherokee and the camping trailer we were towing.
+Driving something this big took a bit getting used to, as it was little unwieldy and, 20 minutes into the drive, I noted that the lines on the freeway looked kind of like... dreamy marshmallows... and about then I felt the lurch as I quickly then pulled myself out of dreamland and swerved back onto the freeway from the shoulder of the road, which was where I'd inadvertently been heading.

-Bob spoke up at this point, "Brian, pull over - I'LL drive - I'm more awake than you."
+Bob, becoming increasingly irritated after this had occurred a few times, spoke up at this point: "Brian, pull over - I'LL drive - I'm more awake than you."
 Point taken.
 I pulled over onto the shoulder of the freeway, we switched places and I drowsily slumped into the passenger seat as Bob pulled back onto the freeway.

 About 20 minutes into the drive, I feel the familiar *lurch* of the Cherokee and the camping trailer again being pulled back onto the freeway after having driven the shoulder for a moment - compliments of Mr. Sleepy in the driver's seat.

 I'm not certain how much time had passed... not much, since it was still dark out, but it became rather windy that evening.
-So much so that the swaying motion of the vehicle caused me to awaken and I drowsily looked over at Bob, who also stirred slightly... then opened his eyes... then quickly adopted a saucer-eyed panicked look, gripped the steering wheel and screamed AAAAAIIIIIIIGGGGGHHH - &%*#@!! and shoved his foot into the brake pedal with all his might as he stared down the rear bumper of the *parked* 18-wheeler in front of us.
-Realizing that he'd mistakenly believed that he'd just killed us all by falling asleep at the wheel - the rest of us laughed uncontrollably for about, oh, five minutes.
+So much so that the swaying motion of the vehicle caused me to awaken and I drowsily looked over at Bob, who quickly progressed from stirring slightly, to opening his eyes, to suddenly adopting a saucer-eyed panicked look, gripping the steering wheel and screaming AAAAAIIIIIIIGGGGGHHH!!!!! - &%*#@!! (expletive deleted) and shoving his foot repeatedly into the brake pedal with all his might as he stared down what he thought was our impending collision with the rear end of the *parked* 18-wheeler in front of us.
+Realizing that he'd mistakenly believed that he'd just killed us all by falling asleep at the wheel - the rest of us laughed uninterrupted for five minutes straight.

 (Brian Philbin, writer of stuff, reveals that Bob Hartley has since continually opted to take his trips via airline - statistically, the safest mode of travel.)